 Strategy Development: This involves planning how to approach the investigation, including what resources to use, whether to conduct surveillance, and which individuals to interview.

-Information Gathering: PIs then collect information, often through interviews, surveillance, background checks, and research.
+Information Gathering: They then collect information, often through interviews, surveillance, background checks, and research.
 They may sift through public records or use online databases to gather crucial data.

 Evidence Analysis: After collecting the data, they analyze the evidence, looking for patterns, connections, or discrepancies that may point towards an answer.